Caesarean section: History

 The Babylonian Talmud, an ancient Jewish religious text, mentions a procedure similar to the caesarean section.
 The procedure is termed yotzei dofen.
 It also discusses at length the permissibility of performing a C-section on a dying or dead mother.
 Rabbinical reports from the 2nd century AD about discussions that took place even earlier suggested that Jewish women regularly survived the operation in Roman times, but this conflicts with the general view that caesarean sections were always fatal to the mother in the pre-modern era.

-Pliny the Elder theorized that Julius Caesar's (born 100 BC) name came from an ancestor who was born by caesarean section, but the truth of this is debated (see the discussion of the etymology of Caesar).
-Some popular misconceptions involve Caesar himself being born from the procedure; which is considered false because the procedure was lethal to mothers in ancient Rome and Caesar's mother Aurelia Cotta lived until he was an adult.
+Pliny the Elder theorized that Julius Caesar's (born 100 BC) name came from an ancestor who was born by caesarean section.
+The truth of this is debated.
+Some popular misconceptions involve Caesar himself being born from the procedure, which is considered false because the procedure was lethal to mothers in ancient Rome, and Caesar's mother Aurelia Cotta lived until he was an adult.
 The Ancient Roman caesarean section was first performed to remove a baby from the womb of a mother who died during childbirth, a practice sometimes called the Caesarean law.

 The Spanish saint Raymond Nonnatus (1204–1240) received his surname—from the Latin non-natus ('not born')—because he was born by caesarean section.
 His mother died while giving birth to him.

-There is some indirect evidence that the first caesarean section that was survived by both the mother and child was performed in Prague in 1337.
+There is some indirect evidence that the first caesarean section in which both the mother and child survived was performed in Prague in 1337.
 The mother was Beatrice of Bourbon, the second wife of the King of Bohemia John of Luxembourg.
 Beatrice gave birth to the king's son Wenceslaus I, later the Duke of Luxembourg, Brabant, and Limburg, and who became the half brother of the later King of Bohemia and Holy Roman Emperor, Charles IV.

 In an account from the 1580s, Jacob Nufer, a veterinarian in Siegershausen, Switzerland, is supposed to have operated on his wife after a prolonged labour, with her surviving.
 His wife allegedly bore five more children, including twins, and the baby delivered by caesarean section purportedly lived to the age of 77.

 For most of the time since the 16th century, the procedure had a high mortality rate by modern standards.
 Key steps in reducing mortality were: